clamstew/jods/docs/scripts/screenshot-testid-guidelines.md

-# Screenshot Testing with Data TestIDs
+# TestID-Driven Screenshot Framework

-This document outlines a systematic approach to using `data-testid` attributes to make screenshot testing more robust and maintainable.
+This document outlines a systematic approach to building a screenshot testing framework driven by `data-testid` attributes.
+By simply tagging elements with proper test IDs, we can automate the entire screenshot testing process.

+## Core Vision

+With this framework, the developer workflow becomes:

+1. **Tag components** with standardized `data-testid` attributes
+2. **Run the generation script** to auto-discover elements and build the selectors file
+3. **Execute screenshot tests** that reliably target the right elements

 ## Core Principles